 Design your Three Phase Transformer Today

 We manufacture custom designed and manufactured three-phase transformers to meet your power application needs.
-To learn more about our transformers, contact us today with your design requirements.
+To learn more about our transformers, contact us today or send us your design requirements.
 General Transformer can meet your custom requirements for three-phase power applications with laminated steel transformers and inductors produced in true three phase (three coil) designs.